fosslife/devtools-x/README.md

 ### inspiration

-`devutils` is mac only and `devtoys` is windows only. so heres devtools-x a x-platform collection of dev-tools, lighter, probably safer, and feature rich collection of devepment utilities.
+`devutils` is mac only and `devtoys` is windows only. so heres devtools-x a x-platform collection of dev-tools, lighter, probably safer, and feature rich devepment utilities.